-I was never trained in music beyond some piano lessons as a child, but I’ve always loved strange and interesting music and sounds.
+I’ve always loved strange and interesting music and sounds.
 For the last few months, I’ve been assembling a collection of patch cables and circuit boards on my desk which, when connected just right, can create anything from melodic sequences to fast, driving beats to wacky electronic soundscapes.

 As I learn more about Eurorack and the modular ecosystem, it reminds me more and more of the magical feeling of working with UNIX tools: it is a world that exchanges programs for filters, oscillators, and VCAs, text for voltage, and pipes for patch cables.